scaredmeow/nlp-thesis-xlnet-tagalog/README.md

-# Title of the Project
+# nlp-thesis-xlnet-tagalog

-Description of the project, this serve as a guide for the user to understand what the project is about.
+This is a repository for my thesis project on NLP using XLNet.
+The project is a part of my thesis in the Undergraduate Bachelor's Degree at Pamantasan ng Lungsod ng Maynila.

 ## Objective

-Objective of the project, this serve as a guide for the user to understand what the project is trying to achieve.
+The objective of this project is to create a model that can classify Tagalog and Taglish customer reviews into their neutral, negative, and positive reviews.

 ## Project Structure